(post updated March 16, 2026)

 To use your new channel group in Looker Studio:

-• Tracking AIO traffic – The method above works for AI platforms and tools, but it doesn’t work for AI overviews in Google search results.
-This article from Dana DiTomaso describes a crafty trick for doing that: How to Track Traffic from AI Overviews, Featured Snippets, or People Also Ask Results in Google Analytics 4
+- Tracking Google AIO traffic – The method above works for AI platforms and tools, but it doesn’t work for AI overviews in Google search.
+This article from Dana DiTomaso describes a crafty trick for doing that: How to Track Traffic from AI Overviews, Featured Snippets, or People Also Ask Results in Google Analytics 4.

-• Tracking AI agents – A challenging issue with AI tools is the fact that a user might ask AI to gather information about your business without ever visiting your site.
-This triggers a bot visit, but Google Analytics filters out known bots and spiders.
+- Tracking AI agents – A challenge with AI is the fact that a user might ask AI to gather information about your business without ever visiting your site.
+This typically triggers a bot visit to your site, but these visits don’t show up in Google Analytics.
 This LinkedIn post from Dan Hinkley describes how to analyze web server log files with Screaming Frog to see when ChatGPT visits your site in response to a specific user’s prompt.
+I do a similar analysis using Cloudflare.

 As a business that is trying to expand our AI-driven traffic this was really useful in getting our analytics aligned.
 Thanks.